lucimobility/wheelchair-digital-interface/README.md

 coming soon... /docs/ble/wdi-ble-interface.md

 ### Specifically Supported Devices
-These are non-generic devices that the WDI is specifically designed to work with:
+These are non-generic devices (require a driver) that the WDI is specifically designed to work with:
 * Xbox controller (including Xbox Adaptive Controller)
+* TODO: Show xbox mapping

 ## License
 The WDI is open for use under an Apache 2.0 License.